 With each of the IDR plans, your payment will be a percentage of your discretionary income.
 Before taking a look at the percentage that each plan uses, it’s important to understand what “discretionary income” even is.

 While many people think of discretionary income as being their income minus expenses, the U.S. Department of Education determines your discretionary income a different way.

 For REPAYE, PAYE, and IBR, your discretionary income is whatever money you bring in that’s over 150% of the federal poverty guidelines for your family size and state of residence.
 On ICR, discretionary income is your annual income that exceeds 100% of your poverty guideline.

 For example, the current poverty guideline for a family size of one is $12,880.
 When you take $12,880 and multiply it by 150%, you get $19,320.
 If your adjusted gross income (AGI) was $40,000, you would subtract $19,320 from that number to find your discretionary income — $20,680 ($40,000 – $19,320 = $20,680).

 For a more detailed explanation of how discretionary income works, check out Student Loan Planner’s discretionary income guide.

 How monthly payments are calculated

-This is how your monthly payment amount is calculated under each IDR plan.
+This is how your monthly student loan payment amount is calculated under each IDR plan.

 If this all seems a bit confusing to you, you’re not alone!
 The good news is you don’t have to do a bunch of manual math calculations to estimate your payment amount under each plan.